 Manage Trust

+Many Spotfire users want to extend the Spotfire environment in different ways.
 When allowing custom code to run within an analysis, or when enabling direct interaction with other systems, it is important to consider security.
 Any custom item created by a malevolent person could potentially perform unexpected or undesired actions.
-Therefore, Spotfire uses different trust mechanisms to control which users should be allowed to produce custom content, verified by licenses and group belonging (in on-premises solutions only), or to give end users a warning when custom items are used.
+Therefore, Spotfire uses different trust mechanisms to help you to keep your system safe.

 Note: All custom items that require some sort of trust can be inspected under File > Manage trust.
 You should only trust items if you are certain that they come from a reliable source.

-Spotfire Visualization Mods and External Actions
+Spotfire Visualization Mods, Action Mods and External Actions

-Spotfire visualization mods can be created and also uploaded to the Spotfire library by a user with sufficient privileges, and, similarly, an action that can potentially send data or interact with an external system can be configured by users with sufficient privileges.
+Spotfire mods can be created and also uploaded to the Spotfire library by a user with sufficient privileges, and, similarly, an external action that can potentially send data or interact with an external system can be configured by users with sufficient privileges.
 An on-premises Spotfire administrator has access to many tools to ensure that only trusted developers or configurators are allowed to add and execute code, or to configure external actions.
 See the Spotfire Server and Environment - Installation and Administration guide for more information.

 As an end user, you might have different options to trust items added by others, depending on your role in the environment.